Gateway Bank is built on a solid foundation. The Board of Directors represents a cross-section

 David K. Maholias

 David K. Maholias is President and CEO of the Gateway Bank of Florida and Gateway Financial Holdings of Florida, Inc., a position he has held since January 2006.
 David has been a resident of Daytona Beach, Florida since 1975.
-He has over 21 years of banking experience with SouthTrust Bank and Barnett Bank within the Daytona Beach area.
-For 11 years, he served on the Executive Management team for SouthTrust Bank’s Central Florida market encompassing Volusia, Flagler, Alachua, Lake and Sumter counties.
-Prior to joining Gateway Bank of Florida, he served as Executive Vice President and Senior Lender of SouthTrust Banks Central Florida market from 2002 until its sale to Wachovia in 2004.
-Earlier he served eight years as Executive Vice President and Retail Banking Administrator for SouthTrust Bank’s Central Florida market overseeing 29 Banking Centers, Sales and Marketing, Compliance /CRA, Consumer Lending and Small Business Lending.
-Mr. Maholias is a graduate of Seabreeze High School and the University of South Florida with a Bachelors of Science Degree in Finance.
-He is a member of the Executive Committee of the Daytona Beach Halifax Chamber, a member of the Florida Bankers Association’s Board of Directors as of June 2012, and has been appointed to the Florida Bankers Association’s Government relations Council every year since 2008.
+He has 27 years of banking experience with SouthTrust Bank and Barnett Bank within the Daytona Beach area.
+For 11 years, he served on the Executive Management team for SouthTrust Bank’s Central Florida market encompassing Volusia, Flagler, Alachua, Lake, and Sumter counties.
+Prior to joining Gateway Bank of Florida, he served as Executive Vice President and Senior Lender of SouthTrust Bank’s Central Florida market from 2002 until its sale to Wachovia in 2004.
+Earlier, he served eight years as Executive Vice President and Retail Banking Administrator for SouthTrust Bank’s Central Florida market overseeing 29 Banking Centers, Sales and Marketing, Compliance/CRA, Consumer Lending, and Small Business Lending.
+Mr. Maholias is a graduate of Seabreeze High School and the University of South Florida with a Bachelor’s of Science Degree in Finance.
+He is a member of the Executive Committee of the Daytona Beach Halifax Chamber, a member of the Halifax Civic League, an Ambassador at Team Volusia Economic Development Corporation, and a member of the Florida Bankers Association’s Board of Directors as well as a past director of the Florida Bankers Association’s Government Relations Council.

 Wayne M. Ruben

 Wayne M. Ruben is the founder of WMR Consulting LLC, a leading Real Estate Consulting Business offering a wide variety of real estate consulting services including development, acquisition, disposition, land entitlement, project restructuring, contract negotiation and public/private development ventures.
 In 2004, Mr. Ruben founded Ruben Holland Development.
 He was President of Ruben Holland Development for nine years, overseeing the development and financing of the company's regional portfolio of commercial and residential properties.
 Mr. Ruben moved to Florida in 1992 to open the Florida division for Benderson Development Corporation, a New York based company.
 As the managing partner for this new division, Mr. Ruben and staff spent the next twelve years completing over 80 projects and expanding the company’s holdings from a single shopping center to one that owned and operated several million square feet of retail, industrial, office and self-storage space throughout Florida.
 Mr. Ruben is a highly regarded and sought after expert in real estate development working closely with the City of Sarasota, Sarasota County and Sarasota Memorial Health Systems in a variety of consultant roles.
 He is best known for his ability to redevelop under-performing commercial projects by dramatically improving the project’s aesthetics and then pursuing a merchant mix of high quality national tenants that will complement each other thus resulting in higher than average occupancy, renewal rates and revenue.
 In 2004, Mr. Ruben sold his interest in Benderson Development Corporation to form Ruben-Holland Development, LLC.
-Mr. Ruben attended the American University in Washington, DC.
-He was named 2001 "Entrepreneur of the Year" by Gulf Coast Business Review.
-He has been a resident in this community for 20 years.
+Mr. Ruben attended the American University in Washington, DC, where he served as a Page to President Ford for his Economic Summit Conference on Inflation.
+Mr. Ruben was named 2001 "Entrepreneur of the Year" by Gulf Coast Business Review.
+He currently serves as board member of the Harbor Acres Community Association, and has been a resident in this community for 20 years.

 David E. Sessions